Reverse engineering the Hyundai Bluelink and Kia Connect Apps

 }

-1. We’re interested in the first if statement, specifically !f12M.contains("true").
+.
 If you go all the way back up to the top of the file or use a search, you should hopefully be able to see the variable declaration which will look like:

 /* renamed from: M */